One important piece of my preparations includes the ability to communicate with the outside world in case of emergency.

 Most of us rely on our cell phone for communication and those are great.
 But, there are some limitations.
 What happens when the battery goes dead, for example.
 I’ve had that happen to me and have since added a lithium-ion battery pack to recharge my phone when it goes dead.
 Another scenario I can see is perhaps needing some sort of solar recharge ability… and that’s something I’m building out now.

 But, what happens when the cell towers are down or overloaded?
 That trusty cell phone won’t help much in that case.
-And, an even more SHTF situation where the electric grid goes down will make cell phones useless.
+And, an even more SHTF situation when the electric grid goes down will make cell phones useless.

 Take for example where Hurricane Maria hit Puerto Rico, knocking out power and communications across the island.
 A team of HAM radio operators were sent by ARRL to provide critical recovery efforts.
 They were able to provide critical communications including moving health and welfare messages from San Juan back to the states, connecting the various shelters and hospitals around the island, operating the communications for the police, first responders, and utility company since their systems went totally down, and helping dispatch water and electricity where needed on the island.